Premier Pain Clinic in Orange County

-Chronic Pain Management Orange County
+Pain Management Orange County

 Is your chronic pain unbearable?
 Did you know that many people who suffer from chronic pain become suicidal?
 They tire of a life filled with constant pain.
-Pain management helps patients who suffer from chronic pain.
+Pain clinics helps patients who suffer from chronic pain.
 Pain might be the result of a wide variety of conditions.
 It is important you get some relief and have some control over your life again.

 Chronic pain is often the result of a vast number of medical conditions such as:

 - Back and neck pain

 How long have you been dealing with chronic pain?
 It may be time to have a reassessment by a pain management doctor.
 They will look at your medications and see how they are working.
 Your pain management doctor will work in conjunction with your primary care physician.
 As well as any others involved in your medical care.

 At a pain clinic, a pain management specialist begins by doing an evaluation of your medical history.
 Next, they will conduct a physical exam to determine the right treatment.
 The main goal is to treat your pain and keep it under control.

 One aspect of your treatment plan may be to block the pain at the nerve source.
 This occurs by injecting a nerve numbing substance into specific areas of the body that are in pain.
 There are a wide variety of nerve blocks available.
 For example, therapeutic nerve blocks contain local anesthesia.
 They work to control acute pain.
 Acute pain tends to be more severe and sharp compared to chronic pain.